top of page

 1. Complete any remaining pruning, cleaning, and discard diseased leaf material.

-2. Untuck your bulbs from the cold! -- Pull your tulips from refrigeration
+2. Untuck your bulbs from the cold! -- Pull your tulips from refrigeration (read how we care for our bulbs and plant our tulips)

 We take our tulips out from refrigeration mid-December and plant them out in our beds.
 We can expect our first tulips to emerge and be ready to harvest by early March.